cyneprepou4uk/NES-Games-Disassembly/README.md

 Use `syntax_6502.xml` to highlight code in [Notepad++](https://notepad-plus-plus.org/).

-Go to Language -> User Defined Language -> Define your language -> Export.
+Go to Language -> User Defined Language -> Define your language -> Import.

 My personal comments are marked with `bzk` text.
 Start with deleting garbage to free up some space.